Worcestershire County Cricket Club: The modern day (2000–present)

 2008 saw Worcestershire promoted back to Division One, despite losing their final game of the season.
 2008 was also Graeme Hick's last season at Worcestershire, having scored 136 first-class centuries in 25 seasons at New Road.
 2009 proved disastrous in first-class cricket, with Worcestershire finishing bottom of the First Division without a single victory, the first time the county had failed to win a Championship match since 1928.

 Following a win on the last day of the season against Sussex, Worcestershire were promoted back to Division One in 2010.
 The following season they avoided relegation for the first time ever, giving them consecutive seasons in Division One.
 However, at the end of the 2012 season they were relegated back to Division Two.
 Worcestershire had a mixed campaign in 2013, finished fifth out of nine in Division Two but a bright start to the 2014 saw them second in the table after seven games, following a draw with Surrey in June.
 Worcestershire returned to Division One for the 2015 season, however their return only lasted one season as they were relegated after picking up only two wins.
 Worcestershire spent two years back in the second tier, before achieving promotion on 27 September 2017.

+In 2025, Worcestershire won the One-Day Cup, defeating Hampshire by three wickets in a rain-affected final at Trent Bridge, but were also relegated from Division One of the County Championship.